 - I generally keep Hunter on a leash.
-This keeps him under control, especially if he meets other dogs who may not be so friendly.
-In other areas snake bites can be a problem – so knowing where your dog’s node is can be helpful.
+This keeps him under control, especially if he meets other dogs who may not be so friendly, and keeps him from disturbing other hikers.
+In other areas, snake bites can be a problem – so knowing where your dog’s nose is can be helpful.
 Evacuating a dog in an emergency can be a real hassle.

-- Do you let you dog drink from streams?
-Well this is sometimes hard to void.
+- Do you let your dog drink from streams?
+Well, this is sometimes hard to void.
 Dogs can catch giardia just like humans.
-However as a general rule I’ll let hunter drink from a high up, fast moving stream, and keep him away lower down, slower moving water.
+However, as a general rule, I’ll let Hunter drink from a high-up, fast-moving stream, and keep him away from lower-down, slower-moving water.
 Often he’ll just get my filtered water.

-- Read how pup is enjoying himself.
+- Read how your pup is enjoying himself.
 If you hike with your dog it really becomes his hike.
 Is he getting tired, is his tail down?
-If he looks like he’s getting weary then its probably a good time to set up camp for the night.
+If he looks like he’s getting weary then it’s probably a good time to set up camp for the night.